Grades 6-8 · Starting with Grade 6

 No. This is a structured middle school curriculum covering puberty, hormones, healthy habits, body literacy, and the connection between physical, emotional, and social growth.

-Girls and boys meet separately, but the two curricula are designed to coordinate.
-Each class learns a little about the other, and the preferred teaching format includes both male and female teachers.
+Boys and girls meet separately, but the two curricula are designed to coordinate.
+Each class also learns about the other, and the preferred teaching format includes a male-and-female teacher pair.

 What age group is this for?

-This is the middle school curriculum for young teens and pre-teens in Grades 6, 7, and 8.
+This is the middle school curriculum for pre-teens and young teens in Grades 6, 7, and 8.
 We are starting with Grade 6 presentations right now, with the other grade levels to come.

 Do I need to be ready to enroll right now?